RubenSousaDinis/base-indexer/README.md

 # Base Indexer

-A high-performance indexer for the Base blockchain that tracks contract deployments and interactions.
+A high-performance indexer for the Base blockchain that tracks contract deployments and interactions with them.

 ## Features